The Big Picture On Negotiating With Contractors for Real Estate Projects:

 6. Check with Other Clients, Too

-Contractors cherry pick their references, just like every company does.
+Contractors cherry-pick their references, just like every company.
 They want to highlight their most satisfied clients.

-But you should also get a sense for how their average client feels about their work, not just their happiest clients.
+However, you should also get a sense of how their average client feels about their work, not just their happiest clients.
 Ask contractors what jobs they’re working on currently, and ask for the client’s name and phone number.
 Call them up and get their feedback.

 If half the reviews are negative, that’s a different story entirely.